TeresaKa/project_stylometry_statistics/README.md

 ### Structure

     .
-    ├── dataset # Contains the datasets in different languages ├── results # Contains the code for the various tested classifiers ├── scripts # Contains scripts to transform the dataset and process the data ├── notebooks # Contains Jupyter Notebooks to viszualize datasets and results └── README.md
+    ├── dataset # Contains datasets in different languages ├── results # Contains the results for zscore, delta and error calculations.
+    ├── scripts # Contains scripts to transform the dataset and process the data ├── notebooks # Contains Jupyter Notebooks to viszualize datasets and results └── README.md